BitteProtocol/near-ca/README.md

 ### NEAR Credentials

-Before using NEAR-CA, ensure you have the following environment variables set:
+Before using NEAR-CA, ensure you have the following environment variables set in your `.env` file:

 - `NEAR_ACCOUNT_ID`: Your NEAR account identifier.
 - `NEAR_ACCOUNT_PRIVATE_KEY`: Your NEAR account private key.
 - `MPC_CONTRACT_ID`: The NEAR contract that handles multichain operations.
-- `NETWORK_ID`: Either `near` or `testnet`
+- `NETWORK`: Either `near` or `testnet`.

 Copy the `.env.example` file and add these values to the `.env` file.